KoiFresh/mayer-sh/README.md

 # 🐳 mayer-sh

 Welcome to the source code of my personal Website.
-I have build my website with [Vue.js](https://vuejs.org) and [Nuxt](https://nuxt.com).
-I have build this site, becuase I have fun building stuff with Vue and Nuxt, and because I, bouhgt the domain [mayer.sh] to obtain the e-mail <kai@mayer.sh>.
+I have build my site with [Vue.js](https://vuejs.org) and [Nuxt](https://nuxt.com).
+I build this site, becuase I have fun building stuff with Vue and Nuxt, and because I bouhgt the domain [mayer.sh](https://mayer.sh/) to obtain the e-mail <kai@mayer.sh>.

 ## 🪜 Dependencies